wandyezj/wandyezj.github.io/docs/_posts/2023-06-04-story-game-philosophy.md

 A Story Game should be safe for players.

 A Story Game session consists of people telling a story together.
 As a story unfolds it's possible for content to be introduced that makes someone feel uncomfortable or unsafe.
-Everyone has different limits, and often we don't know what makes uncomfortable until it's in the game.
+Everyone has different limits, and often we don't know what makes us uncomfortable until it's in the game.

 Meta rules are available to help [^safety-toolkit] [^x-card], however making sure everyone feels comfortable is ultimately everyone's responsibility[^x-card-insufficiency].